henryelga/Picnet/README.md

 | View user profiles from dashboard | - | - | ✅ |
 | Delete users | - | - | ✅ |

-## Validation and Authorization
+## Validation and Authorisation 🤖
 Picnet has strict validation requirements to ensure the safety and integrity of the platform:
+- Passwords are encrypted
 - Passwords must be at least 8 characters long
-- Passwords are encrypted
-- Email and username must be unique
+- Email and username must not already be in use upon account creation and when updating profile
 - Usernames are checked against a [Bad Words API](https://rapidapi.com/neutrinoapi/api/bad-word-filter/) to prevent the use of inappropriate content

 Users must be authenticated to access the full range of features on Picnet.
-The platform uses a robust authorization system to ensure that only authorized users can perform actions such as creating, editing, and deleting their own content.
+The platform uses a robust authorisation system to ensure that only authorised users can perform actions such as creating, editing, and deleting their own content.
+Only admins can access the admin dashboard and have the ability to delete any user or their posts and comments.

 ## Usage 🛠️<br>
 ### Setting up your development environment on your local machine